gtxaspec/wz_flash-helper/docs/README_FAQs.md

 ## The program does not work at all.
 Help!

 Make sure that:
-- Your SD card partition is **MBR**.
+- Your SD card partition table is **MBR**.
 - You downloaded the correct release for your camera SoC.
 - The SD card kernel has the correct name(`factory_..._ZMC6tiIDQN`) without the `.wz_flash-helper` extension.
-The program adds the extension to the file after it finishes running to stop it from being booted multiple times.
+The program adds the extension to the file after it is finished to stop itself from booting multiple times, therefore you need to rename it back if you want to run the program again.

 ## How does switching profile work?